-I love dip.
-I mean, who doesn't?
-It's easy, I can make it ahead and it's always a crowd pleaser.
 This caramelized onion and blue cheese dip recipe is the adult version of French onion dip.
 I might be biased but I think this is THE BEST French onion dip ever!
-Made with crumbled blue cheese, a splash of white wine, caramelized Spanish sweet onions and a sour cream (or yogurt) base.
+Made with crumbled blue cheese, a splash of white wine and caramelized Spanish sweet onions, bet you can't dip just once!

 Onions Are A Pantry Staple

 Who keeps onions in their pantry?
 I'm going to bet most of you do because they are so versatile and add depth to so many savoury dishes.
 With less frequent trips to the grocery stores lately, I am conscious of keeping my pantry stocked with foods that will last awhile.